cactus-compute/functiongemma-hackathon/README.md

 - Step 8: `pip install google-genai`
 - Step 9: Obtain Gemini API key from [Google AI Studio](https://aistudio.google.com/api-keys)
 - Step 10: `export GEMINI_API_KEY="your-api-key-here"`
+- Step 11: Join the [Reddit channel](https://www.reddit.com/r/cactuscompute/), ask any technical questions there.
-- Step 11: read and run `python example.py`
+- Step 12: read and run `python example.py`
-- Step 12: read and run `python benchmark.py` to understand how objective scoring works.
+- Step 13: read and run `python benchmark.py` to understand how objective scoring works.
 - Note: Final objective score will be done on held-out evals, top 10 are then judged subjectively.

 ## Submissions
 - Do not modify the `generate_hybrid` keep the hybrid interface compatible with benchmark.py.
+- Submit to the leaderboard `python submit.py --team "YourTeamName"`
 - Record a demo video, and submit along with your demo video.
 - Submission link will be provided!